ByteOtter/journey/content/posts/perl/index.md

 Well because [openQA](https://openqa.opensuse.org) is a thing and Perl scripts are a core component of that.

+But I do like learning new things so this should not be too hard, should it?

 ## A peculiar error

-All of the above brings us to a problem I noticed while developing new tests for both the `rustup` and `cargo` packages for openSUSE.
+This brings us to a problem I noticed while developing new tests for both the `rustup` and `cargo` packages for openSUSE.

 While writing these tests, I took strong influence from existing testfiles, such as